 Up to this point, we’ve been talking about the front of the card, but there is a back side and that is where you have an opportunity to expand on the information you’re providing.
 Of course, you should have your business name, and how to contact you – phone number(s), e-mail address, website.

 Also, what do you do?
-Of course you deejay, but do you specialize in a particular kind of event or are you a “generalist” who performs at a variety of events.
+Of course, you DJ, but do you specialize in a particular kind of event or are you a “generalist” who performs at a variety of events.
 Is there something unique about your service that prospective customers should know?
 Do you offer lighting, coordination service, a photo booth?

 With all this, let me caution you not try to crowd too much onto your business card.
 In marketing terms, the eye likes white space, meaning that cramming too much type into the available space is a big turnoff.
 For example, compare it to being handed a sheaf of papers with an involved technical subject.
 Line after line of type is just too much trouble to read for most people, so they don’t read it.
 Keep your information brief and concise.
 Don’t be wordy – keep it short and to the point.
 Use bold type to emphasize the most important items – business name, contact number, etc.